Himani1609/http5121/README.md

 You can validate HTML and CSS code by this resource : [W3_Markup_Validation](https://validator.w3.org/)

->Following is a code sample of HTML:
+>Following is a code sample of HTML :

 ```html
 <h1>Heading 1</h1>